wolfy26/Zen-Lang/README.md

 ## Version

-Zen is currently on Version 0.0
+Zen is currently on Version 0.1

 ## Installation
-The following scripts are required to run Zen:
+Download the following files from `Zen` to run Zen:

 File Name|Purpose
 -|-